Quansight-Labs/quansight-labs-site/posts/2022/04/what-do-we-need-to-write.md

 - Knowing who you are writing for is important.
 For practice, folks suggested writing for yourself or close allies.
 - Writing about topics you like (or at least tying another topic into that).
-- Writing as part of a organized meet up where you critique and share each other's work with the intent of publishing at the end. ([Writer's workshop style](https://github.com/Quansight/writers-workshop))
+- Writing as part of an organized meet up where you critique and share each other's work with the intent of publishing at the end. ([Writer's workshop style](https://github.com/Quansight/writers-workshop))
 - Having a good editor / someone to provide constructive critiques is so helpful.
 - Co-authoring is the best!